joelouthan/Theologicus/src/confession-1689/1689-01-8-the-inspiration-of-God-on-scripture.md

 ## The Text

->Psalms 119:72 (CSB) Instruction from your lips is better for me than thousands of gold and silver pieces.
+>Psalm 119:72 (CSB) Instruction from your lips is better for me than thousands of gold and silver pieces.

 ## The Chapter